SoftwareVerde/bitcoin-verde/specification/utxo-fastsync-chip-20210625.md

 ## Q &amp; A

-**Q**: Why is the bucket index tied to the block hash?
+**Q**: Why is the bucket index tied to the previous block hash?
 Couldn't this cause problems if two blocks have the same UTXO set?

 **A**: The bucket index is only used for breaking down the commitments into smaller P2P buckets for download, so it has no connection to future UTXO commitments or the snapshot's identifier/hash/public-key and has no connection to future consensus;
 in fact, the design could be completely changed in the future without forking.
 If other implementations decided to use a different bucket-indexing formula then the only consequence would be that the two implementation's wouldn't be able to download the other's snapshot (but the commitment public key would be the same).
-The reason the block hash is included is because it eliminates the ability for an attacker to force one bucket to contain a disproportionate number of utxos by grinding their transaction hash.
+The reason the previous block hash is included is because it eliminates the ability for an attacker to force one bucket to contain a disproportionate number of utxos by grinding their transaction hash.
+Remember: the utxo set being download actually is for all of the UTXOs that existed as of the previous block hash (including transactions in the previous block itself), so it would be impossible for an attacker to skew the buckets in any way if this hash is included.

 **Q**: What happens if the node switches chains right on a UTXO snapshot block?